tcheukueppoo/maat/docs/gc.md

 This is an estimate of non-garbage memory in use.
 The garbage collection estimate changes after every complete garbage collection cycle.
-At the end of a garbage collection cycle, the garbage collection estimate value equals the total number of bytes allocated in the system.
+At the end of a garbage collection cycle, the garbage collection estimate value equals the total number of bytes allocated in the system at that time.

 3. Garbage Collection Pause Size (**GCPause**)

-GCPause defines the wait time between successive garbage collection cycles.
+`GCPause` defines the wait time between successive garbage collection cycles.
 It's from this parameter that we determine the garbage collection debt, it's also a factor that determines how much of the initial estimate of the memory of your maat program has to grow before we start a new collection.

-This algorithms calculates based on the pause size and sets the garbage collection debt:
+This algorithms calculates and sets the garbage collection debt based on the pause size:

 ```
 fn cal_and_set_gc_debt (Maa) {